The amazing powers of the slideshow is yet another proof of how media does propaganda well

 If you haven't seen it

-'An Inconvenient Truth' is a 2006 documentary about climate change and its potential consequences.
-Davis Guggenheim's film, starring former Vice President Al Gore, presents a comprehensive overview of the scientific evidence he had at the time for climate change and argues for immediate action.
+'An Inconvenient Truth' is a documentary about climate change.
+Guggenheim's film, starring former Vice President Al Gore, presents a comprehensive overview of the scientific evidence he had at the time for climate change.

-Some critics have raised concerns about the film's approach and presentation, but they generally acknowledge its importance as a call to action on climate change.
-The film has been criticized for being overly alarmist and presenting an incomplete picture of the science of climate change, and it's been criticized for its political tone.
-Heavily criticized.
+Despite some criticism, critics acknowledge the film's importance as a call to action on climate change.
+It's been criticized for being overly alarmist, presenting an incomplete picture of climate change science, and having a political tone.
+Criticized a lot.

-Also, critics said the movie came out at a time when climate change wasn't a major political issue and helped raise public awareness, leading to increased pressure on government and business.
-Even with these criticisms, "An Inconvenient Truth" has been widely credited (in other circles) with popularizing climate change and creating a more pressing sense of urgency for action.
-Millions of people have seen the film, inspiring many to shout about taking action on climate change and making this environmental controversy an important part of the global conversation.
+As well, critics said the movie came out when climate change wasn't a big deal and helped raise awareness, leading to more pressure on government and businesses.
+Despite these criticisms, "An Inconvenient Truth" has been credited (in other circles) with popularizing climate change and creating a sense of urgency.
+The film has inspired millions to take action on climate change and make this environmental controversy a global issue.

 Search this site for more information now.